 For some reason, we imagined Giannino to be a relaxed place, and we felt a bit intimidated to come to eat here wearing our shorts.
 However, it didn’t seem like a problem, and once seated we were comfortable and noticed other guests casually dressed as well.

 Dining at Giannino doesn’t come cheap.
 Pasta dishes start at 70 Kn and more, while fish goes for 120 up to 480 Kn per kilogram.

 But one thing assured: all fish and other seafood served at the restaurant Giannino is fresh and local.
 You won’t find frozen imported stuff here.

 With a head waiter, Nikola, serving us, we were in good hands.
 He has been with the restaurant for 20 years.
 When staff rotates so little in a restaurant that is open only seasonally from April to October, it is usually a very good sign.

-Nikola recommended baby Adriatic shrimps in a vinegar.
+Nikola recommended baby Adriatic shrimps in vinegar.
 This was delicious beyond words.
-Seemingly simple dish, quickly stirred baby shrimps in vinegar and sprinkled with large salt, was one of few remarkable dishes we've had in very long time.
+A seemingly simple dish, quickly stirred baby shrimps in vinegar and sprinkled with large salt, was one of few remarkable dishes we’ve had in a very long time.

-We've enjoyed it so much, that we tried to recreate this dish at home within a following week.
+We’ve enjoyed it so much, that we tried to recreate this dish at home within the following week.
 And we succeeded – yay!

-And if I would like to change one thing about that dish, it would be to serve a homemade pasta instead of Barilla pasta.
-Not that Barilla is bad, but in Istria we are so used to homemade pasta, that we get seriously surprised when served an industrial pasta.
+And if I would like to change one thing about that dish, it would be to serve homemade pasta instead of Barilla pasta.
+Not that Barilla is bad, but in Istria, we are so used to homemade pasta, that we get seriously surprised when served an industrial pasta.

 We paid 670 Kn for our meal.
 But don’t forget that we had a lobster.
 You can eat much cheaper here if you order some cold appetizers and a plate of pasta.